Purpose and Application of Mineral Liens

 However, technically speaking, only “mineral subcontractors” are required to send notice under Texas Law.
 Generally, a “mineral subcontractor” is a company that provides materials or services, and has no direct contact with the mineral owner (which under the Texas statute includes lessees).

-As a side-note, one major road-block for mineral subcontractors are they they are often directly hired by the operator, but the operator typically is not a lessee!
+As a side-note, one major road-block for mineral subcontractors are they they are often directly hired by the operator, but the operator is often a subsidiary of the lessee, but not a lessee itself!

 3. Identify the Lease, Legal Description of the Land, and Working Interest Owners